Fed's Evans says he's nervous on China, inflation expectations

-CEDAR RAPIDS, Iowa (Reuters) - Chicago Federal Reserve Bank President Charles Evans said Wednesday he is nervous about the potential effects of China’s slowdown on the U.S. economy and about the possibility that inflation expectations may be slipping.
+CEDAR RAPIDS, Iowa, Jan 13 (Reuters) - Chicago Federal Reserve Bank President Charles Evans said Wednesday he is nervous about the potential effects of China’s slowdown on the U.S. economy and about the possibility that inflation expectations may be slipping.

 China’s slower growth could have knock-on effects to more than just its major trading partners, Chicago Federal Reserve Bank President told reporters after a speech here.